-*- coding: utf-8 -*-

 from .reduction import delta as deltaf

-from .util import local_minimum
+from .util import local_minimum, early_abort_range

 from .cost import Cost